jsontypedef/json-typedef-spec/draft-ucarion-json-type-definition-xx.md

 - Provide a single format that is readable and editable by both humans and machines, and which can be embedded within other JSON documents.
-This makes JTD a convenient format for tooling to accept as input, or produce as output.
+This makes JTD a convenient format for tooling to accept as input or produce as output.

 - Enable code generation from JTD schemas.
 JTD schemas are meant to be easy to convert into data structures idiomatic to mainstream programming languages.